-The dietary guidelines call for more veggies and less salt, fat and sugar.
-Here's what that means for you.By Mayo Clinic Staff
+The 2020-2025 Dietary Guidelines for Americans call for more veggies and whole grains, and less salt, sugar and saturated fat.By Mayo Clinic Staff

-What is a healthy-eating pattern?
+What is a healthy dietary pattern?

-- Fruits, especially whole fruits
+- Fruits, especially whole fruit

-- Grains, at least half of which are whole grains
+- Grains, at least half of which are whole grain

 What is a nutrient-dense food?

 A nutrient-dense food is one that provides vitamins, minerals and other substances that have health benefits.

 Nutrient-dense foods include vegetables, fruits, whole grains, seafood, eggs, beans, peas, lentils, unsalted nuts and seeds, fat-free and low-fat dairy products, and lean meats and poultry.
 They contain little or no added sugars, saturated fat and sodium.

 Most Americans eat too much sodium and too many calories from saturated fat and added sugars.
 Even if you aren't overweight, too much sodium, saturated fat and added sugars in your diet can increase your risk of heart disease and other problems.